JitenPalaparthi/ust-go-training/assignments.md

   - that means increment starts from 1 to 100 and finally it must print 100

 - implement greet function in program no 40 without using time.Sleep instead use channels

+## channels and waitGroup

+- re-implement example 46-mutex with channel and WaitGroup rather than mutex and WaitGroup